Cucumis melo var. reticulatus

 - Make sure to plant in organically rich soil

-- Keep melons warm in cold weather and help them stay cool if temps rise above 95°F-100°F.
+- Keep melons warm in cold weather and help them stay cool if temps rise above 95°F to 100°F.

-- Provide 1-2 inches of water per week until fruit appears, and then scale it back to 1 inch and then 1/2 inch about a week before harvest.
+- Provide one to two inches of water per week until fruit appears, and then scale it back to one inch and then half an inch about a week before harvest.

-- Trim to just 2-3 melons per plant for large fruit or not at all for lots of smaller fruits.
+- Trim to just two to three melons per plant for large fruit or not at all for lots of smaller fruits.

 Cultivars to Select